CiscoDevNet/NX-SDK/README.md

   - High Availability
   - Security

-# Custom Application Development using NX-OS SDK Requirements
+# Custom Application Development using NXOS SDK Requirements
   - Linux (Currently supported platforms)
   - ENXOS SDK (For best results, build the App using NX-OS SDK as RPM package in ENXOS SDK.
     Docker container with ENXOS SDK will be provided).